Generic Name: temsirolimus

 It is recommended that patients undergo baseline radiographic assessment by lung computed tomography scan or chest radiograph prior to the initiation of Torisel therapy.
 Follow such assessments periodically, even in the absence of clinical respiratory symptoms.

 It is recommended that patients be followed closely for occurrence of clinical respiratory symptoms.
 If clinically significant respiratory symptoms develop, consider withholding Torisel administration until after recovery of symptoms and improvement of radiographic findings related to pneumonitis.
 Empiric treatment with corticosteroids and/or antibiotics may be considered.
+Opportunistic infections such as PJP should be considered in the differential diagnosis.
+For patients who require use of corticosteroids, prophylaxis of PJP may be considered.

 The use of Torisel is likely to result in increases in serum triglycerides and cholesterol.
 In the phase 3 trial, 87% of patients receiving Torisel had at least one elevated serum cholesterol value and 83% had at least one elevated serum triglyceride value.
 This may require initiation, or increase in the dose, of lipid-lowering agents.
 Serum cholesterol and triglycerides should be tested before and during treatment with Torisel.